Northwest goes 1-0-1 at State Games

-McGage Hartling of Enid probably saw his future college baseball stock rise Tuesday in the Northwest’s team 7-3 victory over the Northeast at the Oklahoma State Games Baseball Tournament at David Allen Memorial Ballpark.
+ENID, Okla. — McGage Hartling of Enid probably saw his college baseball stock rise Tuesday upon the Northwest’s team 7-3 victory over Northeast at the Oklahoma State Games Baseball Tournament.

-“A lot of good can come out of this,’’ Gore said.
+“A lot of good can come out of this,’’ Enid Plainsmen and Northwest coach Brad Gore said.
 “It’s all about giving kids a chance to be in front of college coaches.
 A lot of guys come here with no offers and leave here with two or three.’’

 Hartling, a rising junior, made the most of his chance going two-for-three with two doubles and four RBI.
 He had a three-RBI double in the first and doubled in another run in the fourth and scored on a RBI single by Chance Owens of Yukon.